Applications for admission are welcomed for the Master of Arts program in the Department of Political Science at Western Michigan University.

 The department may require the student to make up deficiencies in undergraduate preparation.

-All applicants should submit the following materials to the department address listed below:
+Submit the following materials to the department address c/o The Graduate Secretary:

 - Three academic references